kmenzli/sphinx-poc/docs/Administration.rst

    of the groups.

-3. After entering or selecting the groups, a click on the save icon |image316| will validate the new permission grants.
+3. After entering or selecting the groups, a click on the save icon |image316| validates the new permission grants.

 To define the :ref:`group of spaces managers <AdministratingSpaces.ManageSpaces>`, simply follow the same procedure.